projecttacoma/fqm-execution/README.md

 Details on clause coverage can also be returned.
 This includes a count of how many clauses there are, how many are covered and uncovered, and information about which clauses are uncovered.

-This information is returned for each group defined in the `Measure` resource as a lookup object `groupClauseCoverageDetails` similarly to Group Clause Coverage.
+This information is returned for each group defined in the `Measure` resource in the lookup object,`groupClauseCoverageDetails`, which maps `group ID -> coverageDetails`.
+See example below for structure of this object.

 ```typescript
 import { Calculator } from 'fqm-execution';